 Armando Trabanco, Regional Retail Sales Manager

-Armando Trabanco, Regional Retail Sales Manager in our Miami-Fort Lauderdale market, is a first-generation American.
+Armando Trabanco, Regional Retail Sales Manager for the SE Florida Market (which covers from Miami-Dade County to Fort Pierce, is a first-generation American.
 “My parents are both Cubans, and my grandparents are from Spain,” he says.
-The Hispanic community in South Florida has always been present in his life, but in recent decades it has become the predominant ethnic group.
+The Hispanic community in South Florida has always been present in his life, but in recent decades it has become the predominant ethnic group in our community.
 For Armando, seeing the growth in Miami has been wonderful, and diversity is all that he’s known.
 “As a child, you don’t really think of the [cultural] things that you do as being different from others, but simple things like our breakfasts and holiday celebrations are different,” he says.
 “Our Anglo friends would celebrate Christmas Eve with turkey and ham.
-We’ll roast a whole hog.”
+We’ll have roast pork.”

 While Hispanic Heritage Month is an exciting time for Armando, he isn’t planning on celebrating it in any specific way—because he celebrates his heritage in small ways every day.
 Whether it be a small break to grab a café Cubano with a friend or speaking Spanish, his heritage is present in all he does.